What Is The Definition Of A Crackback Block In Football?

 1. This is an offensive strategy in football that utilizes a player positioned wide and near the sideline to run back towards the ball after the snap and deliver a block.
 By coming back towards the ball, the blocker can seal off a defender from reaching the outside that the receiver had just come, therefore creating an open area for a runner to gain positive yardage.

-Crackback blocks are legal, however, if the player blocks their opponent below the waist, a 15-yard penalty may be called.
+Crackback blocks are legal when the block occurs between the shoulders and the waist.
+If the player blocks their opponent below the waist or above the shoulders, a 15-yard penalty may be called.

 Examples Of How Crackback Block Is Used In Commentary

 1. Landry delivers a crushing crackback block, opening up the outside and giving the running back some daylight to run.

 SportsLingo Goes The Extra-Inch With The Meaning Of Crackback Block